Skip to main content

 Zevenbergen Castle

-Zevenbergen Castle is a former castle which was situated in the town of the same name, in the province of North Brabant in the Netherlands.
+Zevenbergen Castle was a former castle located in the town of the same name in the province of North Brabant in the Netherlands.

-Zevenbergen Castle was built around 1290 by the Counts of Holland during their quarrels with Jan II, Duke of Brabant.
-It was inhabited by the Lords of Zevenbergen and was part of the defenses of the walled town of Zevenbergen.
+Built around 1290 by the Counts of Holland during their conflicts with Jan II, Duke of Brabant, it was inhabited by the Lords of Zevenbergen and served as part of the defenses of the walled town.

-The castle was damaged during the St. Elizabeth's Flood in 1421, but its keep (called the Lobbekens Tower) survived.
-In 1427, during the Hook and Cod Wars, the town and castle were taken, after a siege of 4 months, by Philip the Good, Duke of Brabant.
-After that, the castle was rebuilt.
+The castle was damaged during the St. Elizabeth's Flood in 1421, but its keep, called the Lobbekens Tower, survived.
+In 1427, during the Hook and Cod Wars, the town and castle were captured after a four-month siege by Philip the Good, Duke of Brabant.
+The castle was reconstructed afterward.

-Between 1572 and 1590, during the 80 Years' War, Zevenbergen Castle was occupied alternately by Spanish and Dutch troops.
-Dutch troops finally set fire to the castle to prevent it from being used by Spanish troops again.
-By then the Lords of Zevenbergen had already moved their residence and household elsewhere.
-When exactly the castle was destroyed by fire is not clear.
-Most sources name the year 1573 but also state that Spanish troops occupied the castle again the next year.
-A source from Leiden University names the year 1590.
-The burned out castle was rebuilt afterwards.
+Between 1572 and 1590, during the 80 Years' War, Zevenbergen Castle was alternately occupied by Spanish and Dutch troops.
+Dutch troops eventually set fire to the castle to prevent it from being used again by Spanish forces.
+By then, the Lords of Zevenbergen had already moved their residence elsewhere.
+The exact date of the castle's destruction by fire is unclear; most sources cite 1573, but also mention that Spanish troops reoccupied the castle the following year.
+A source from Leiden University names 1590 as the year of destruction.
+The burned castle was rebuilt later.

-By 1606 it was in a dilapidated state and in 1648 it went to the House of Orange-Nassau.
-At the end of the 17th century it served as a prison for a while.
+By 1606, it was in poor condition, and in 1648, it fell under the control of the House of Orange-Nassau.
+At the end of the 17th century, it briefly served as a prison.

-In 1728, the Nassau Domain Council, decided to tear down the medieval Zevenbergen Castle.
-During the 4 years that followed, all the stones of the castle were used for strengthening the coastal defenses at the Western Scheldt river, near the village of Walsoorden.
+In 1728, the Nassau Domain Council decided to demolish the medieval Zevenbergen Castle.
+Over the next four years, all stones from the castle were used to reinforce coastal defenses at the Western Scheldt River near Walsoorden.

 Gallery